oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 _**Note:** If you're coming to this section from an external link, please make sure to scroll up and read this entire wiki page carefully, not just this section.
 There's a lot of useful information on the rest of the page, including a FAQ and a section describing selection criteria.
 Thanks!_

 We will publish the projects ideas list around the start of February.
-We will annouce this on our [Oppia GSoC Announce mailing list](https://groups.google.com/g/oppia-gsoc-announce).
+We will announce this on our [Oppia GSoC Announce mailing list](https://groups.google.com/g/oppia-gsoc-announce).

 <!---